-Potential users How they will use the design guidelines Applicants, developers, and landowners As a guide to assist applicants, developers and landowners when developing planning proposals in South Leverton, ensuring engagement with the community and the Local Planning Authority and ensuring new development is contextually responsive.
+Potential users How they will use the design guidelines and codes Applicants, developers, and landowners As a guide to assist applicants, developers and landowners when developing planning proposals in South Leverton, ensuring engagement with the community and the Local Planning Authority and ensuring new development is contextually responsive.
 Local Planning Authority As a reference point, embedded in policy, against which to assess planning applications.
 This document should be discussed with applicants during any pre-application discussions.
-Parish Council or Neighbourhood Plan steering group As a guide when commenting on planning applications, ensuring that the design codes are complied with.
+Neighbourhood area Council or Neighbourhood Plan steering group As a guide when commenting on planning applications, ensuring that the design codes are complied with.
 Community groups and local residents As a tool to promote community-backed development and to inform comments on planning applications.
 Statutory consultees As a reference point when commenting on planning applications.
+Table 01: Potential users